igorganich/damn-vulnerable-defi-halmos/test/the-rewarder/README.md

     TheRewarderDistributor.claimRewards()
 ...
 ```
-Success! the push-pop pattern really turned out to be effective.
+Success! the **push-pop-use** pattern really turned out to be effective.
 Note that although the counterexample does not show a valid amount, we remember that we specified it explicitly instead of a cryptographic check.
 ## Conclusions
 1. Even if we face some engine limitations (Halmos or Echidna) - don't be afraid to use "dirty" tricks, even if they look ugly.
 All for the sake of the result!
 2. When constructing tests with cryptographic checks, there is a very effective technique: we do not check cryptography at all, but we explicitly assume that the data was entered correctly.
 3. If we compare how Halmos and Echidna coped with this challenge, we can say that both tools did quite well.
 But, in my opinion, Halmos was a little more convenient - every step of contract preparation was obvious and planned, the tool itself gave a hint on how to change the target contract through warnings.
-At the same time, in the case of Echidna, we had to find the limits of code coverage manually and use not the most obvious technique to force fuzzing to cover the case with 2 inputClaims.
+At the same time, in the case of Echidna, we had to find the limits of code coverage manually and use not the most obvious technique to force fuzzing to cover the case with 2 `inputClaims`.